Get insider access

 240 Hz

-Some people have reported connection issues over HDMI, but we didn't experience the same issues with various computers, including those with RTX 3060, 4070, and 4080 graphics cards.
+There have been a few reports of HDMI connection issues, but we didn't experience the same issues with various computers, including those with RTX 3060, 4070, and 4080 graphics cards.
 That said, your experience may vary.

 Motion